muthuraj-rajarathinam/Failure_Recovery_Pipeline/README.md

 ---

-## 🧪 To Test Failure:
+## 🧪 Testing Failure Scenario

-* Change port in `server.js` to a wrong one (e.g. `PORT = 9999`) and push to GitHub.
-* Trigger pipeline again.
+1. In your app, change `PORT` to a non-matching one (e.g., 9999)
+2. Commit and push to GitHub
+3. Trigger the Jenkins job
-* It will fail the health check and run `rollback.sh`
+4. Jenkins will fail the health check and:

-* Email notification will be sent via SNS.
+   * Call `rollback.sh`
+   * Restore the last working commit
+   * Send failure email via SNS

 ---

-## 📸 GitHub Project Images for Portfolio

-Include:

-* Jenkins Dashboard screenshot (with pipeline stages)
-* EC2 instance running app (`curl localhost:3000`)
-* GitHub repo screenshot
-* Terminal logs showing success and rollback
-* Email notification screenshot

----

-## ✅ Done!
+## ✅ You're All Set!

-You now have a working CI/CD pipeline with automatic failure recovery and SNS notifications.
+You now have a working full CI/CD pipeline that:

+* Builds and deploys code from GitHub
+* Checks app health
+* Rolls back on failure
+* Sends success/failure alerts via email using AWS SNS